 By Edward Dadakis

-Edward Dadakis, a lifelong Greenwich resident, has served more than 35 years on the RTM, having been first elected as one of its youngest members.
-He is a former chairman of the Greenwich Republican Party and currently represents our 36th Senatorial District on the Connecticut Republican State Central Committee.
-For the latest on politics, follow him on Twitter @EdDadakis.
+Edward Dadakis is a lifelong resident and legislator in Greenwich.
+Ed was first elected to the RTM as one of its youngest members.
+He is a former Chairman of the Greenwich Republican Party and currently represents our 36th Senatorial District on the Connecticut Republican State Central Committee.